Klamath, California

-Klamath (Tolowa: Taa-chit) is an unincorporated community in Del Norte County, California, situated on US Route 101 inland from the mouth of the Klamath River.
+Klamath (Tolowa: Taa-chit) is an unincorporated community in Del Norte County, California, United States, situated on US Route 101, inland from the mouth of the Klamath River.
 The population of Klamath is 1088 based on the 2020 US Census.
 For statistical purposes, the United States Census Bureau has defined Klamath as a census-designated place (CDP).
 Klamath is at an elevation of 30 ft.
 Klamath is located within the Yurok Indian Reservation.

 The original town center was destroyed by the 1964 Flood.
 Streets and sidewalks of this original site, west of US 101 and the current site of the town's core, remain visible.

 Geography

-According to the United States Census Bureau, the CDP has a total area of 17.2 sqmi, all of it land.
+According to the United States Census Bureau, the CDP has a total area of 17.2 sqmi, all land.

 Climate

 The region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 F. According to the Köppen Climate Classification system, Klamath has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.